pythonincontainers/entrypoint-cmd/README.md

 # entrypoint-cmd
-Examples of Dockerfile ENTRYPOINT and CMD
+Exercises for Dockerfile ENTRYPOINT and CMD

 Python code used here borrows from https://psutil.readthedocs.io/en/latest/